MQ-Modernization-demo/mq01-src/README.md

 https://github.com/mqorg-odowdaibm/mq01-src/blob/main/config/yamls/mq01-ingress.yaml
 ```

-Copy this URL into your favourite browser.
+Copy this URL into your favorite browser.

 Edit the ingress YAML file, replacing the `<cluster sub-domain>` with the output from the following command: